 Tax payment dates

 The tax payment dates for corporation tax also differ from those with which non-resident companies will be familiar.
 The due date for companies and groups with taxable profits up to £1.5 million (proportionality reduced for the number of companies where the ultimate shareholder has a greater than 51 per cent stake) falls nine months and one day after the end of their accounting period.
-Those with higher profits will need to pay their tax in quarterly instalments, which can mean corporation tax payments may need to be made prior to income tax payments.
-Where there is more than one company in a group, and certain conditions are satisfied, it may be possible to enter into a Group Payment Arrangements which can reduce the administration associated with making a large number of individual payments.
+Apart from the first year under corporation tax, those with higher profits will need to pay their tax in quarterly instalments (“QIPS”), which can mean corporation tax payments may need to be made prior to income tax payments.
+Where there is more than one company in a group, and certain conditions are satisfied, it may be possible to enter into a Group Payment Arrangements which can reduce the administration associated with making many individual payments.